 Many of the more comprehensive benefits packages on the market are cost-prohibitive for employers.
 At the same time, such benefits are highly attractive for both current employees and job seekers.
 In this matter, many companies find themselves "stuck between a rock and a hard place."

-In contrast, partnering with a PEO enables companies to access benefits plans that are usually only accessible to large companies.
+In contrast, partnering with a PEO enables companies to access Fortune 500 level medical insurance and other benefits that are usually only accessible to large companies.
 These plans are negotiated by experts at scale, and allow PEO clients to enjoy the advantages of falling under the PEO's large "umbrella" network of clients, insurers, and providers.
 More affordable benefits mean a greater variety of options for employees, higher worker satisfaction, and reduced healthcare costs for the employer.

 The five measures discussed above have a proven track record of cutting costs without sacrificing employee benefits.
 While companies can tackle each measure piecemeal, all five methods can be combined into one unified strategy when working with a PEO.
 For instance:

 Companies that partner with an experienced PEO typically find that they are able to offer their employees best-in-class benefits packages without taking a massive hit to their bottom line.
 The end result is that their employees are happier, more engaged, more productive, and less likely to leave.

 Wendy Katz is the Chief Financial Officer at Questco Companies.
 Wendy is aiding our clients’ drive for profitability and compliance by providing pragmatic insights and sound financial solutions to constantly evolving HR challenges.